AudioPixie/TPRTracker/README.md

 ### Import settings

-- Autofill settings: automatically populates settings in the General and Seed tabs
+- Autofill settings: automatically populates settings in the General and Seed tabs.
 - Generate Item Layout: automatically generates an item layout based on your settings.
-This includes required dungeons
+This includes required dungeons.
-- Autofill Required Dungeons: automatically sets your required dungeons in the item layout
+- Autofill Required Dungeons: automatically sets your required dungeons in the item layout.
-- Autofill Starting Items: automatically marks your starting inventory items
+- Autofill Starting Items: automatically marks your starting inventory items.
-- Remove Excluded Checks: automatically marks excluded checks as completed.
-This does not affect rupee count
+- Remove Barren Checks: automatically marks excluded checks as completed and clears unrequired dungeons if "Unrequired Dungeons are Barren" is checked.
+This does not affect rupee count.
 - Reset Tracker on Import: Resets the tracker before importing.
-This does not include a settings reset
+This does not include a settings reset.

 ### Saving and deleting your spoiler log